Jahan Shah: Reign

 Upon the death of the Timurid ruler Shah Rukh in 1447, Jahan Shah became an independent ruler of the Qara Qoyunlu, and started to use the titles of sultan and khan.
-At the same time, the Timurid Empire took advantage of the struggles among the Turkoman princes and captured the cities of Sultaniya and Qazvin.
-Peace was made when Sultan Muhammad bin Baysonqor was married to a daughter of Jahan Shah.
+At the same time, the Timurid Empire took advantage of the struggles among the Turkoman princes and captured the cities of Soltaniyeh and Qazvin.
+Peace was made when Sultan Muhammad bin Baysonqor married Jahan Shah's daughter Tutuq 'Ismat.
 However, he retook lands he lost from Mirza Babur.

-In 1452-1453, Jahan Shah seized the opportunity of the death of Sultan Muhammad bin Baysonqor, Timurid Governor of Fars, to further expand East and South, taking Savah, Qumm, Isfahan, Shiraz and Yazd.
+In 1452–1453, Jahan Shah seized the opportunity of the death of Sultan Muhammad bin Baysonqor, Timurid Governor of Fars, to further expand East and South, taking Savah, Qumm, Isfahan, Shiraz and Yazd.
 He was seconded by his son Pīr Būdāq, who became governor of Shiraz.

 In the summer of 1458, Jahan Shah advanced as far as Herat, leading to the occupation of Herat for six months, but finally had to turn back because of a revolt by his son Hasan Ali and also because Abu Said's march on Tabriz.

 Hasan Ali was kept in Maku prison for a while for his rebellious nature.
 He was defeated in winter 1458.
-But this time, his son Pirbudag rebelled, who was soon joined by Hasan Ali in Fars.
-However, he was spared at the request of his mother and replaced by Mirza Yusuf, another son of Jahan Shah.
-Pirbudag was sent to govern Baghdad, his other sons Qasim beg was assigned to Kerman with Hasan Ali being imprisoned again.
+Pirbudag later rebelled and was joined by Hasan Ali in Fars.
+Pirbudag was spared after the intervention of his mother, Khatun Jan Baygum, and was replaced in Shiraz by Diyaʾ al-Din Yusuf, another son of Jahan Shah.
+Pirbudag was sent to govern Baghdad, while Qasim Beg was assigned to Kerman and Hasan Ali was imprisoned again.
 However, Pirbudag again rebelled, now controlling Baghdad.
 He was defeated in 1464 and was executed by Mirza Muhammad.